seccily/yoga-analyzer/README.md

 ### 2. Building the project with Docker

-> **WARNING:** Since we could not grant camera permission in the Docker image, our application's pose detection via webcam feature may not work if the project is built with Docker.
+> **WARNING:** Since we could not grant camera permission in the Docker image, our application's pose detection via the webcam feature may not work if the project is built with Docker.
 However, you can still examine the application through the demo video we have included in the application.

 Dockerfile was created in the folder to build the project with Docker.
 The following command can be used to build the Docker image.